Mathématique: Chapter 3

 “I’ll put it in your cell for you,” Young said.

-Rush turned off the stove, picked up a plate, flipped it over the top of the pot, and drained the water away from the pasta.
+Rush turned off the stove, picked up a plate, flipped it over the top of the pot, and drained the water into the sink.
+A curtain of steam fogged his glasses.
 He shook a bit of olive oil through the pasta and aliquoted it onto two plates before dumping the vegetables on top and shoving fifty percent of it in Young’s direction.

-“Or,” Young said, again looking uncertain with his fucking plate of fucking vegetables, “we can just sit on the floor.
-It’s not a big deal.
+“Or,” Young said, looking like an Air Force colonel at sea with his fucking plate of fucking vegetables, “we can sit on the floor.
+Not a big deal.
 No pressure.”

-Rush brushed past him, walking a few paces out into the kitchen to drop his plate on the table and throw himself into a chair.
-He leaned forward, elbows on the table, head in his hands, and tried to think of a way that he could eat his dinner when he could barely breathe.
+Rush brushed past him, dropped his plate on the table and threw himself into a chair.
+He leaned forward, his head in his hands, and tried to think of a way he might eat his dinner when he could barely breathe.

 Young put a fork down next to him, but said nothing.